aerospike-community/client-lua/readme.md

 m
 ```

-IMPORTANT: The shared library aerospike.so should be placed in the Lua library path.
+IMPORTANT: The shared library as_lua.so should be placed in the Lua library path.
 Lua application to calling Aerospike

 This example includes a simple Lua program that exercises each function implemented in the library.